kumaylm/ShareMeApp/README.md

 # The ShareMe Social Media App - A Pinterest Clone
-A fully responsive modern full stack image sharing social media application with all advanced social media features such as Google authentication, create/edit/delete/save images, like/comment on other people's posts, search and filter images and so much more.
+A fully responsive modern full stack image sharing social media application with all advanced social media features such as Google authentication, create/edit/delete/save images, like/comment on other people's posts, search and filter images, and so much more.

 ## Concepts Practiced
 - Advanced React Best Practices such as folder and file structure, hooks and refs